Roslyn Harbor, New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.2 sqmi, all land.

 Topography

 Like the rest of Long Island's North Shore, Roslyn Harbor is situated on a terminal moraine, known as the Harbor Hill Moraine.
-This terminal moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn & East Hills; Harbor Hill is the highest geographic point in Nassau County.
+This terminal moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn and East Hills; Harbor Hill is the highest geographic point in Nassau County.

 According to the United States Environmental Protection Agency and the United States Geological Survey, the highest point in Roslyn Harbor is located just southwest of the intersection of Dogwood Avenue and Spruce Street, at 234 ft, and the lowest point in the village is Hempstead Harbor, which is at sea level.

 Drainage

 Roslyn Harbor is located within the Hempstead Harbor watershed, and is also located within the larger Long Island Sound/Atlantic Ocean Watershed.

 Climate

 According to the Köppen climate classification, Roslyn Harbor has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
 Precipitation is uniform throughout the year, with slight spring and fall peaks.